Louiscooke03/Financial-Modelling-in-R/README.md

 # Financial-Modelling-in-R
 - Assessing the dependence structure between assets in a portfolio.
-Look at files: ***RiskManagementCoursework1.pdf*** and ***RiskManagementCoursework1.rmd***
+Look at files: ***RiskManagementCoursework1.pdf*** and ***RiskManagementCoursework1.Rmd***
-    * Fit a copulas to financial data to determine the dependence and the value at risk and expected shortfall at given historical periods.
+    * Fit copulas to financial data to determine the dependence and the value at risk and expected shortfall at given historical periods.
+- Fitting machine learning models to data in R. Look at files: ***Assignment1_learning_from_data.pdf*** and ***Assignment1_learning_from_data.Rmd***.
+    * Used classification trees, random forest, boosted trees and regression to investigate trends in different data sets.
+Generated predictive models to determine if customers sign long-term loans based on banking data.